GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docker/Docker.md

 ### Code Deployment and Debugging

 We will need one container running the `openocd` server, and a second container running the `gdb` instance.
-Indeed you need a properly connected FPGA, and your host needs to have all the Xilinx drivers installed as well.
+You also need a properly connected FPGA, and your host needs to have all the Xilinx drivers installed as well.